FFTYYY/FFTYYY.github.io/yyy/content/_index.md

 # Yongyi Yang (杨永祎)

 Yongyi is a fourth-year Ph.D. student at the University of Michigan, advised by [Prof. Wei Hu](http://weihu.me/).
-He is currently doing an internship at [NTT Research PAI Group](https://ntt-research.com/pai-group/) under the advisement of [Dr. Hidenori Tanaka](https://sites.google.com/view/htanaka/home).
+He is an intern in the [NTT Research PAI Group](https://ntt-research.com/pai-group/) at Harvard University, as part of the Harvard CBS-NTT program, under the advisement of [Dr. Hidenori Tanaka](https://sites.google.com/view/htanaka/home).
 His research focuses on understanding the foundations and principles of deep learning, spanning research areas such as deep learning theory, science of deep learning, and mechanistic interpretability.
-Besides, he is also broadly interested in many other research topics of broad interest within AI, including large language model quantization and graph neural networks.
+Besides, he is also broadly interested in many other research topics of broad interest within AI and theory, including efficient implementation of AI algorithms and learning on graphs.

 Yongyi received his Bachelor of Science from Fudan university, under the supervision of [Prof. Xipeng Qiu](https://xpqiu.github.io/).
 He also had an internship at [Amazon Shanghai AI Lab](https://www.amazonaws.cn/en/ailab/ "this website is too ugly...") and has his fortune to be advised by [Dr. David Wipf](http://www.davidwipf.com/) and [Prof. Zengfeng Huang](https://zengfenghuang.github.io/).